Kamran-Afzali/Kamran-Afzali.github.io/_posts/dbplyr.md

 </tbody>
 </table>

+### dbplyr

-To interact with a database you usually use SQL, the Structured Query Language.
-SQL is over 40 years old, and is used by pretty much every database in existence.
-The goal of dbplyr is to automatically generate SQL for you so that you’re not forced to use it.
-However, SQL is a very large language and dbplyr doesn’t do everything.
-It focusses on SELECT statements, the SQL you write most often as an analyst.
+As you can see above the Structured Query Language *SQL* is usually used to interact with a database.
+The *dbplyr* package in R aims to automatically generate SQL queries for R users.
+However, SQL is a very large language and dbplyr doesn't do everything therefore it focusses exclusively on SELECT statements, which is the the SQL you write most often as an analyst.

-Most of the time you don’t need to know anything about SQL, and you can continue to use the dplyr verbs that you’re already familiar with.
+Most of the time you don't need to know anything about SQL, and you can continue to use the dplyr verbs that you're already familiar with.
 The most important difference between ordinary data frames and remote database queries is that your R code is translated into SQL and executed in the database on the remote server, not in R on your local machine.
-When working with databases, dplyr tries to be as lazy as possible:

-    It never pulls data into R unless you explicitly ask for it.
+When working with databases, dplyr tries to be as lazy as possible: It never pulls data into R unless you explicitly ask for it.
 It delays doing any work until the last possible moment: it collects together everything you want to do and then sends it to the database in one step.

 Surprisingly, this sequence of operations never touches the database.
-It’s not until you ask for the data (e.g. by printing tailnum_delay) that dplyr generates the SQL and requests the results from the database.
+It's not until you ask for the data (e.g. by printing tailnum_delay) that dplyr generates the SQL and requests the results from the database.
 Even then it tries to do as little work as possible and only pulls down a few rows.

 we can use tbl() to take a reference to it:

 ```r
 flights_db <- tbl(con, "flights")
 ```

 Behind the scenes, dplyr is translating your R code into SQL.
-You can see the SQL it’s generating with show_query():

-However, since we are using a remote backend, the penguins_aggr object does not contain the resulting data that we see when it is printed (forcing its execution).
-Instead, it contains a reference to the database’s table and an accumulation of commands than need to be run on the table in the future.
-We can access this underlying SQL translation with the dbplyr::show_query() and use capture.output() to convert that query (otherwise printed to the R console) to a character vector.
+You can see the SQL it's generating with show_query(), also it is possible use capture.output() to convert that query (otherwise printed to the R console) to a character vector.

 ```r